 Both drinking water supply and sentinel wells are sampled quarterly under the Post-Implementation Groundwater Monitoring Plan.
 Water sampling data collected under the groundwater monitoring plan documents that sulfate in drinking water supply and sentinel wells is less than the mitigation action objective of 250 mg/L and the 135 mg/L sulfate action level (Figures 5 and 6).
 The Post-Implementation Groundwater Monitoring Plan, which includes groundwater monitoring at the network of extraction and monitoring wells in the vicinity of the plume (Figure 4), would remain in place during the curtailment to continue determination of the sulfate concentration at drinking water supply and sentinel wells and to track the location of the plume.

 During the curtailment, quarterly monitoring of the sentinel and drinking water supply wells would be conducted in accordance with the monitoring plan, and additional quarterly monitoring will be conducted at wells ESP-2, ESP-3, M-8, M-9, and M-10 to track sulfate concentrations on the perimeter of the plume.
+The groundwater monitoring program will be expanded by installing and monitoring additional groundwater monitoring wells at the north end of the plume in 2016, as described in Section 2.1.2.
 Groundwater monitoring data would continue to be reported to ADEQ semiannually per the Mitigation Plan.